Go to main content

 The contribution of artificial intelligence: towards augmented analysis

-How does the exam take place?
+How does the exam work?

 The chest CT scan is designed to be simple, quick, and comfortable for the patient.
 Its procedure is optimized to minimize stress and logistical constraints: